W12ONE/nx-take-home-npm/README.md

 Given a Git repo root path, the CLI:

-1. Discovers all local packages (e.g., under `packages/`)
+1. Discovers all local packages under `packages/`
 2. Aggregates commit authors per package
 3. Identifies contributors who worked across multiple packages
-4. Optionally updates the repo’s `README.md` with the result
+4. Updates or adds a section in the repo’s `README.md` with the result

 ---